xenith-studios/ataxia/README.md

 This will install all library dependencies and build ataxia.
 (Make will automatically call `cargo build` as needed.)

-Modify the configuration files in `data/proxy.toml` and `data/engine.toml`
+Modify the configuration file in `data/ataxia.toml`

 Run Ataxia: